open-telemetry/opentelemetry-specification/specification/context.md

 - (Required) The value to be set.

 The API SHOULD return a new `Context` containing the new value.
-The new value will not be present in the old `Context`.
+The `Context` passed as parameter SHOULD NOT be modified.

 ## Remove value